ArmaanMistry/health_optimization/README.md

 - **Comprehensive Resource Utilization Tracking:** Tracking of resource utilization, such as bed occupancy and equipment usage, adds another layer of innovation.
 This feature offers a comprehensive view of resource allocation, helping administrators manage resources more effectively.
 Integrating this data into the dashboard enables a holistic approach to healthcare optimization, addressing both staffing and resource management simultaneously.

 In summary, the solution stands out for its innovative use of predictive analytics, advanced chatbot technology, and real-time resource management.
 By enhancing data accessibility and leveraging technologies like Neo4j and OpenAI’s API, it offers a unique approach to optimizing healthcare operations and improving patient care.

+> **_NOTE:_** The dataset used in this project is entirely synthetic, meaning it has been artificially created rather than collected from real-world sources.
+Additionally, some of the CSV files used in this project have been generated programmatically using Python code.
+This approach ensures that the data adheres to the necessary structure and patterns required for the project's objectives, while avoiding any privacy or confidentiality concerns associated with real patient data.

 ## ⚡Getting Started

 Create a ```.env``` file in the root directory and add the following environment variables: